opengeospatial/geoparquet/format-specs/geoparquet.md

 Implementations of this schema may choose to use those bounding boxes to filter partitions (files) of a partitioned dataset.

-The bbox, if specified, must be encoded with an array representing the range of values for each dimension in the geometry coordinates.
+The bbox, if specified, MUST be encoded with an array representing the range of values for each dimension in the geometry coordinates.
 For geometries in a geographic coordinate reference system, longitude and latitude values are listed for the most southwesterly coordinate followed by values for the most northeasterly coordinate.
 This follows the GeoJSON specification ([RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5)), which also describes how